-Now that I know general money exists within the niche, that the traffic volume and opportunity is there, that the SERPs are achievable and that I have an angle I can attack the niche from, my last question is “what is the ROI potential of being successful in this niche?”
+Now that I know general money exists within the niche, that the traffic volume and opportunity are there, that the SERPs are achievable and that I have an angle I can attack the niche from, my last question is “what is the ROI potential of being successful in this niche?”

-Unfortunately that question can’t be answered definitively before entering said niche.
+Unfortunately, that question can't be answered definitively before entering said niche.
 But, you can make some educated guesses.

 Estimating potential ranking values

 In my last post, I discussed finding the money keywords for your affiliate marketing and SEO efforts.
 Whether you use that method of finding out the estimated CPC of the search terms within the potential niche or another method, you're going to need to compile that information to do this step.

 Once I have the CPC of say the top 20 money keywords with the most traffic volume in the niche, I'll run a search on Spyfu to estimate the potential value of ranking on those terms (you can also get the CPC information via SpyFu, I just find SEMRush is much more user-friendly).
 I have a paid membership to SpyFu (you can read my full SpyFu review here) which allows me to run all the keywords at once via their “groupie” tool, but you can do it for free providing you enter it in keyword by keyword.